 Determining whether or not you need to remove a dead or diseased tree is based on what you can identify in the tree, what type of tree it is, and if it’s a hazard to your property.

 After a damaging event such as a storm or some other hazard, trees can take years to recover if they do at all.
-It’s important to handle irrigation, water, mulch and prune the trees regularly for their health and safety.
+It’s important to handle irrigation, water, mulch and prune the trees regularly for their fitness and security.
 Here are some things to look for if you’re concerned about signs of problems.

 If the soil around a tree gets disturbed as in construction work of some kind and if dirt has been piled up around the critical root zone, it’s important to get it back to the original level as quickly as possible.
 Roots will probably not receive the amount of moisture with too much dirt around the base.
 Visual signs will include small yellowing leaves, a variety of suckers along the main trunk or branches reaching out for water and dead twigs or branches.